InfoSecExplorer/Cross-Site-Request-Forgery-CSRF-/README.md

 * An attacker, who has their own account on the application, can log in and obtain a valid CSRF token assigned to their session.
 Since the application accepts any valid token from its global pool, the attacker can then trick a victim user into submitting a request with this token.

+**Testing CSRF**

+1. Interect with functionality and intercept the request.
+2. Right click generate csrf poc.
+3. Copy the code in a file.html remove any session token
+4. Drop the request.
+5. Send the file.html to victim.

 # 4. CSRF Token Tied to a Non-Session Cookie